Meta-Learning Biologically Plausible Plasticity Rules with Random Feedback Pathways: Discussion

+\reva{To assure interpretability of our meta-learned learning rule, we expressed the rule as a linear combination of individual plasticity terms, imposed an L1 penalty on the coefficients, and used meta-parameter sharing between all update rules.
+Many terms in the pool of plasticity rules can be redundant and employ identical or overlapping mechanisms but only differ in their efficiency, \textit{i.e.}, computational cost or the number of required learning iterations to operate.
+Employing an L1-penalized meta-loss decreases the count of plasticity terms that work in parallel.
+Additionally, while sharing the same meta-parameters across layers may limit the model's freedom in learning, it is a vital component for discovering a global learning rule, leaving the door open to investigate the revealed terms.}

-Using this meta-plasticity approach, we discover two plasticity rules that accelerate learning through fixed feedbacks.
-The first one uses a Hebbian-style learning term to feed a combination of the neighboring modulating signals to the forward path.
-The second one is Oja's rule~\cite{oja1982simplified}, which uses pre- and post-synaptic activations and the current state of their connection to update weights.
-We investigated each plasticity rule, its underlying mechanism, and how it contributes to learning, revealing two distinct mechanisms behind them.
+Using this \reva{meta-learning} approach, we discover two plasticity rules that accelerate learning through fixed feedback connections. \revb{The first, an error-based Hebbian rule, combines the errors of pre- and post-synaptic layers to update forward projecting weights.
+The second rule, known as Oja's rule, combines pre- and post-synaptic activations with the connection's current state to update weights.} We investigated each plasticity rule, its underlying mechanism, and how it contributes to learning, revealing two distinct mechanisms behind them.
 First, the Hebbian-like error term improves performance by modifying the flow of information through the backward path.
 It introduces an auxiliary channel to communicate information about the backward connections to the forward weights.
 As a result, it accelerates learning by better aligning modulating signals with the ones transmitted through a symmetric feedback connection.
 Ultimately, the modified plasticity alters the training to resemble backpropagation.
 Unlike the Hebbian-like rule, Oja's rule does not directly affect the flow of the feedback signals.
 Instead, it acts only on the forward path, implementing an unsupervised learning scheme that extracts feature maps independently of the labels and loss.
 The updated weight rows approximate an orthonormal basis in the subspace spanned by PCA eigenvectors of the pre-synaptic activations~\cite{oja1992principal}.
 The strengthened signal separation capabilities in the earlier layers improve predictions made by the output layer.